Photoshop Halftone Dot Pattern tutorial

 Step 6: Open Photoshop’s Filter Gallery

-To create the halftone pattern, we need two filters found in Photoshop’s Filter Gallery.
+To create our halftone pattern, we need to combine two filters found in Photoshop’s Filter Gallery.

 Opening the Filter Gallery in Photoshop.